-Although there are ways to avoid paying for luggage with other airlines, like earning elite status or paying for your flight with the right credit card, Southwest won't make you jump through any hoops.
+Although there are ways to avoid paying for luggage with other airlines — like earning elite status or paying for your flight with the right credit card — Southwest doesn't make you jump through any hoops.

 6. The Best Award Change and Cancelation Policy

-It costs nothing to change or cancel an award ticket.
+With Southwest, it always costs nothing to change or cancel an award ticket.
 With cancellations, the points go back to your account instantly.
-If you're making a change, you’ll only pay the difference in price—and that includes paying fewer points when the price of the ticket goes down.
+If you're making a change, you’ll only pay the difference in price.
+And if the price went down, you can get points deposited back into your account.

-With Southwest, you get the freedom to book far in advance, knowing that you can change or cancel up to a few hours before departure.
+With Southwest, you get the freedom to book far in advance.
+You can change or cancel up to 10 minutes before scheduled departure — even if you already checked in for the flight.
 If you find a great last-minute fare, you won't pay a penny (or point) extra.